cengique/lectures-prog-data-analysis/content/chapter-exceptions/_index.md

 ### Exercise time

-Team up and implement one of these by using exceptions:
+Team up and implement ONE of these by using exceptions:

 1. `defaultdict` functionality by using the regular `dict`
 1. Implement input validation (only numbers) with loops